dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 Starting in .NET 8, specifies `--map-diagnostics warning info`.
 See the [D8 and R8 source code][r8-source] for details.

-Added in Xamarin.Android 10.3.

 [r8-source]: https://r8.googlesource.com/r8/+/refs/tags/3.3.75/src/main/java/com/android/tools/r8/BaseCompilerCommandParser.java#246

 ## AndroidR8JarPath

 The path to `r8.jar` for use with the r8 dex-compiler and shrinker.
-The default value is a path in the Xamarin.Android installation.
+The default value is a path into the .NET for Android workload installation.
 For further information see our documentation on [D8 and R8][d8-r8].

 ## AndroidResgenExtraArgs